 The speech banana can only be seen on audiograms, but if you get your hearing screened regularly, it can also be a kind of red flag.
 If your hearing loss starts to encroach on the speech banana, your communication could get a bit more challenging.
 Here’s how you might know that your hearing loss is entering speech banana territory:

 - Specific words suddenly become harder to hear.

 - Sounds of certain words start dropping out; maybe it sounds like you’re listening to a radio that can’t get good reception.

 - You have a harder time hearing some people than others (for example, a harder time hearing men than women or vice versa)

 No matter what its name might imply, the speech banana is not an animated, magical friend here to assist you on a quest (though, that might not be a bad idea for a children’s book).

 But that doesn’t mean the speech banana isn’t helpful.

-Knowing which sound pitches are most compromised helps your specialist identity and treat your hearing loss.
+Knowing which sound pitches are most compromised helps your specialist identify and treat your hearing loss.

 Most hearing aids, after all, can be finely tuned to amplify specific frequency ranges, ignoring others.
 The better you can hear the frequencies and volumes covered by the speech banana, the better you’ll be able to communicate.
 Babel fish don’t exist.
 So protect your speech banana.
 It’s the next best thing.